solo-io/supergloo/docs/content/setup/installation/enterprise_installation.md

 set the `enterprise-networking.cluster` value to the cluster name you intend to set for the management cluster at registration time.

 Case 3: You intend to provide your own certificates.
-Note that the Helm value `selfSigned` is set to `true` by default.
+The Helm value `selfSigned` is set to `true` by default.
 This means the Helm chart will create certificates for you if you do not supply them through values.
+Set `selfSigned` to `false` and follow the steps [here]({{< versioned_link_path fromRoot="/setup/prerequisites/enterprise_prerequisites/#manual-certificate-creation-optional" >}}) to manually create certs.

 {{< tabs >}}